sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

   of usernames that begin or end with a punctuation mark such as an underscore or hyphen.

+  The system identifies and replaces only the username of the person who is associated with the event or row.
+For example, if a learner identifies a wiki contribution with her username, the system replaces that username if it matches the value in ``auth_user.username``.

 * Names that, after punctuation is removed, match any whitespace delimited words of three or more characters in ``auth_userprofile.name``.

+  The system identifies and replaces only the name of the person who is associated with the event or row.
+For example, if a learner introduces himself on a course discussion page, the system replaces the name if it matches a word in ``auth_userprofile.name``.

 EdX uses tokens that identify the category of the information that was replaced, including ``<<EMAIL>>`` and ``<<PHONE_NUMBER>>``.
 As a result, the general meaning of the original text can be inferred from the token.

+Replacement Example
+********************

 For example, a learner adds this post to a course discussion.